ohcnivek/unfortunately-my-thoughts/content/blog/uncertainty/index.md

 > Happiness from certainty < The ***potential*** amount of happinesss I might gain in the future if I choose uncertainty (aka a chance to be happier) + The ***potential*** amount of unhappinesss I might gain in the future if I choose uncertainty (aka a chance to be happier) and fail

 And I'd get frustrated at myself when I wouldnt take a chance even when this was the case — but luckily, our decision making skills are much more complex than that.
-It's ok, and we can and should put emotion into the decision making process & be kinder to ourselves.
+It's ok, and we can and should put emotion into the decision making process & be easier on ourselves.

 3. ***Uncertainty is sometimes really romanticized & overhyped***